Browse

 Subject: Environment

-Keywords: emission reduction, greenhouse gas emission, life-cycle assessment, Renewable and Sustainable Energy, sludge management
+Keywords: emission reduction, greenhouse gas emission, life-cycle assessment, sludge management, Sustainability

 This study aims to evaluate the emissions of greenhouse gases (GHGs) stemming from the sludge treatment sector in China and to investigate the feasibility of novel technologies in curtailing these emissions, with the aim of fostering sustainable sludge management methodologies.
 Employing a life-cycle assessment (LCA) methodology, the research computed the comprehensive GHG emissions resulting from sludge treatment, taking into consideration diverse elements such as treatment techniques (e.g., landfills, incineration, and land application) and the geographical variations among China’s 660 municipalities.
 Findings indicate that the total amount of GHG emissions from sludge treatment amounted to 18.54 Mt CO2-eq in 2017, with incineration registering the highest emissions (10,011.53 kg CO2-eq/t dry sludge (DS)), followed by landfills (717.51 kg CO2-eq/t DS) and land application (276.41 kg CO2-eq/t DS).
 The geographical dispersion of emissions characteristics reveal notable regional dispari... [more]